Updated: Jun 28

 Stuart Robert is a member of the Liberal Party and has served as the Federal MP for the seat of Fadden since 2007.
-Mr. Robert has held various department portfolios, having served as the Minister for Employment, Workforce, Skills, Small and Family Business ('21-'22), Minister for Government Services ('19-'21), Minister for National Disability Insurance scheme ('19-'21), Assistant Minister to the Treasurer ('18-'19), Minister for Human Services ('15-'16) and Assistant Minister for Defence ('13-15').
-Mr. Robert has been described as "close friends" with two key shareholders of the lobbying group, Synergy 360: David Milo, it's CEO, and political fundraiser, John Margerison.
+Mr. Robert has held various department portfolios, having served as the Minister for Employment, Workforce, Skills, Small and Family Business ('21-'22), Minister for Government Services ('19-'21), Minister for National Disability Insurance scheme ('19-'21), Assistant Minister to the Treasurer ('18-'19), Minister for Human Services ('15-'16) and Assistant Minister for Defence ('13-15'), before retiring from parliament in May of 2023.
+Mr. Robert has been described as "close friends" with the CEO of the lobbying Group, Synergy 360, David Milo.

 The "Synergy 360 Lobbying Scandal"